gocomu/comu/README.md

 comu (computer music) is an open source library, aiming to assists electronic music composition using Go.

+Comu uses go-audio at its core and port-audio to make sound.

 At the moment we are at the early stages with few things working.

 The roadmap to v0.1.0 includes:
  - [ ] Finilising TempoClock
  - [ ] Pattern system design